AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 ```

 To_String attribute can take an optional parameter of type
 `Flare.Strings.Text_Buffers.Root_Formatter_Type'Class`.
+By default, this
+parameter will be valuated by `Flare.Strings.Text_Formatters.Default_Formatter`
-A few derivations are provided by default, such as JSON_Formatter and
+(defined later).
+A few other derivations are provided, such as JSON_Formatter
-YAML_Formatter.
+and YAML_Formatter.
 For example:

 ```ada
 type Rec is record